KENASTES/KENASTES/README.md

 HI, my name is kaine
-I'm the Full-stack Developer at KMITL
+I'm the Full-stack Developer
+Currently studying at KMITL

 I welcome you here